Ricky Fajrin

-Ricky Fajrin Saputra (born 6 September 1995) is an Indonesian professional footballer who plays as a left-back for Liga 1 club Bali United.
+Ricky Fajrin Saputra (born 6 September 1995) is an Indonesian professional footballer who plays as a defender for Liga 1 club Bali United.

 Club career

 Ricky started his career by joining Berlian Rajawali in Liga Nusantara.
 On 13 January 2015, he signed a contract with Bali United to commence ahead of the 2015 Indonesia Super League.
 He made his debut on 4 April 2015, as starting line-up, which ended 2–1 defeat against Perseru Serui.

 International career

 Ricky has represented Indonesia under-19 in 2014 AFC U-19 Championship.

 He made his international debut for senior team on 21 March 2017, against Myanmar.